-The National Student Clearinghouse’s Reverse Transfer platform is the first national automated solution that enables course and grade data to be transferred from a four- or two-year institution to any two-year institution in order to award associate degrees to eligible students.
+The National Student Clearinghouse’s Reverse Transfer platform is the first national automated solution that enables course and grade data to be transferred from a four- or two-year institution to any two-year institution to award associate degrees to eligible students.

 In Reverse Transfer, the two parties exchanging course and grade data are known as the host institution (the institution where the student is currently enrolled) and degree-granting institution or DGI (the institution that will be awarding the degree).
 A host institution can be either a four- or two-year institution.

 Reverse Transfer’s course and grade data exchange provides all the necessary student data directly from the host to facilitate credit evaluation and awarding the degree without an official transcript.
 The Clearinghouse, however, is not involved in the DGI’s decision, which may or may not also require an official transcript.

 The typical minimum number of credits required for an associate degree is 60.
 DGI’s can filter total earned credit hours for students they receive in their Reverse Transfer files.
 Some DGI’s prefer to increase the limit as they have found a greater percentage of degrees have been awarded to records evaluated at a higher credit threshold than the typical 60.